camomile-project/mediaeval/annotation_tools/README.md

    + Select the best timestamp for the annotation (when the face is the more front)
    + Validate or reject the annotation (if there is no written name or pronounced name corresponding to the person name)
  - What happens behind after validation:
-   + If not existing, create the mapping layer between the evidence submission and the corrected name
+   + If not existing, create the mapping layer between the evidence submission and the corrected name (SHOULD BE CREATED BY THE SUBMISSION SCRIPT)
-   + Add the mapping if it not exists
+   + Add the mapping if it does not exist

 ![OCR](OCR.png)